-Before running add shard, you must validate the shard by running the validateShard procedure as described in Oracle Database Administrator's Guide
+Before running add shard, you must validate the shard by running the validateShard procedure as described in Using Oracle Sharding

-- The shard will become part of the sharded database after a DEPLOY command is executed. - ADD SHARD only registers the database (shard) with GDS.
-Replication is not configured on a newly added database and data from other databases is not distributed to it until DEPLOY is run.

-With Data Guard replication, a shard can be added as a standby to a preexisting Data Guard configuration.
+- The shard will become part of the sharded database after a DEPLOY command is executed, except in the case of -replace. - Any databases added to a sharding configuration using ADD SHARD must not have ever been deployed as a shard in another configuration (unless -replace is specified).
+Re-adding a previously deployed shard will cause the ADD SHARD command to succeed, but the shard will be unable to successfully deploy and register with the shard director (GSM) when the DEPLOY command is eventually run. - ADD SHARD only registers the database (shard) with GDS.
+Replication is not configured on a newly added database and data from other databases is not distributed to it until DEPLOY is run. - With Data Guard replication, a shard can be added as a standby to a preexisting Data Guard configuration.
 There is no need to re-shard the data.
 It is expected that the shard being added is in a the correct state for configuration; the standbys should be cloned from the primary and have the same DBID.
-When the user runs deploy, existing primary and standby databases are matched with each-other using the DBID to form a broker config, then if the broker has not been configured, it is configured, otherwise it is validated that it has been configured correctly.
-Once the broker is configured, Data Guard does its work, and it should be able to perform catch-up on the standbys if needed before bringing them online.
+When you run DEPLOY, the existing primary and standby databases are matched with each other, using the DBID to form a broker configuration.
+If the broker has not been configured, it is configured, otherwise it is validated that it has been configured correctly.
+Once the broker is configured, Data Guard does its work, and it should be able to perform catch-up on the standbys if needed before bringing them online. - See Working with Oracle GoldenGate Sharding in the Fusion Middleware Using the Oracle GoldenGate Microservices Architecture guide for more information about using Oracle GoldenGate with Oracle Sharding. - When using the- replace parameter, see Using Oracle Sharding for more information about its usage.